PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 ---
 layout: post
-title:  A new organization for the Open Source project
+title:  A New Organization For The Open Source Project
 subtitle: "A clearer, more transparent, more collaborative organization"
 date:   2023-04-17
 authors: [ PabloBorowicz ]